YashKr01/StreamChat-SDK/README.md

 - Application Name - **STREAM CHAT**
 - Language Used - Kotlin (v1.3.72)
 - IDE used - Android Studio (v4.1.2)
-- Get More Information and Documentation [here](https://getstream.io/)
+- Get More Information and Documentation from [here](https://getstream.io/)

 # Screenshots (DAY)